lakeuk/Smart-TV-Remote-ChannelListXML/base64/README.md

-Place your base64 utility file in this folder including encb64.exe
+Place your base64 utility file in this folder